 New Zealand is by far one of the most spectacular places one can visit.
 After all, this is the country where one of the most magical movie series The Lord of the Rings was filmed.
-Packed with gorgeous rainforests, mountain ranges and a whole lot of adventure, this is the go-to place for thrill seekers as well a part of every travel junkie’s travel bucket-list.
+Packed with gorgeous rainforests, mountain ranges, and a whole lot of adventure, this is the go-to place for thrill-seekers as well as a part of every travel junkie’s travel bucket list.

 But that’s not all, because this beautiful country is also considered great for families, whether with grown-up kids or young little ones.
 So if you’re trying to decide a destination for your next trip then book airline tickets to New Zealand and have fun with the whole family.